 This is a supplier’s pricing policy that doesn’t permit resellers to advertise prices below a specific amount.

 Mobile payments are regulated transactions that take place digitally through your mobile device.
 They are enabled by near field communication (NFC).
 Popular mobile payment apps include Apple Pay and Android Pay.

 A measure of seasonal sales that is calculated by dividing each month’s actual sales by the average monthly sales, and then multiplying results by 100.
 If the result is more than 100, that means there’s been growth; if less than 100, there’s been a loss.

-Selling merchandise through more than one independently managed channel, such as brick-and-mortar stores, catalogs, and online.
-Multichannel retailing is the precursor to omnichannel retail, which aims to tie those channels together.
+Selling merchandise through more than one independently managed channel, such as brick-and-mortar shops, catalogues and online.
+This is the precursor to omnichannel retail, which aims to tie those channels together.

-This is an activity where a market research company, watchdog group, or even a retail owner sends in a decoy shopper to evaluate the products or the customer service in a store.
-The mystery shopper behaves like a regular customer (or performs specific tasks) and then provides feedback to help the store improve its practices.
+This is an activity where a market research company, watchdog group or even a retail owner sends in a decoy shopper to evaluate the products or the customer service in a shop.
+The mystery shopper behaves like a regular customer (or performs specific tasks) and then provides feedback to help the shop improve its practices.

 The practice of selling only to a specific market segment.
-A niche retailer specializes in a specific type of product or a set of related products.
-Warby Parker is a niche retailer specializing in eyewear.
-But your local pet store is also a niche retailer, despite offering a wide range of products.
+A niche retailer specialises in a specific type of product or a set of related products.
+A brand like Archibald London is a niche retailer specialising in eyewear.
+But your local pet shop is also a niche retailer, despite offering a wide range of products.